 New Avenues is a behavioral health management company that provides highly accessible and distinctive employee assistance and Work-Life programs, behavioral health services, and specialized business solutions.
 Clinician owned and operated, New Avenues is intent on caring for both the individual and the organization.
 Our success is measured in consistently outstanding patient experience and in the longevity of our relationships.
-With over a 35 year history of service and a record of accomplishment in the clinical marketplace, New Avenues delivers a culture of empathy, trust and service that drives employee job satisfaction, productivity and well-being.
+With a 40 year history of service and a record of accomplishment in the clinical marketplace, New Avenues delivers a culture of empathy, trust and service that drives employee job satisfaction, productivity and well-being.

 New Avenues welcomes the opportunity to serve you.

 New Avenues serves over 250,000 lives who are enrolled in employee assistance, behavioral health programs, or organizational development services known as our Specialized Business Solutions.

 About 130,000 employees and family members are covered under the employee assistance program and work-life programs from healthcare, education, municipalities/government entities, manufacturing/distribution/construction, banking and service industry sectors.

 Another 120,000 persons are covered under behavioral health benefit administration services using the Midwest Behavioral Health Network through enrollments in HMO, carve-out, self-funded programs, point-of-service, Medicare Advantage plans and integrated EAP and behavioral health programs.

 The New Avenues EAP and Midwest Behavioral Health Networks have become one of the largest privately owned behavioral health networks in the Midwest, contracting with over 2700 professionals.
 New Avenues has the capacity to service all 50 states and over 200 countries.